Best Neighborhoods in Bergen County, NJ

 Bergen County sits directly across the Hudson River from Manhattan, offering 12 distinct neighborhoods that combine suburban living with urban accessibility.
 From luxury waterfront condos in Fort Lee and Edgewater to estate homes in Englewood Cliffs and Demarest, Bergen County delivers highly-rated schools, diverse communities, and commute times as short as 15 minutes to Midtown.

-Below is a curated guide to the 12 best neighborhoods in Bergen County, each with its own character, price range, and lifestyle strengths.
+Below is a curated guide to the 12 best neighborhoods in Bergen County — each with its own character, price range, and lifestyle strengths — followed by a side-by-side comparison table, a framework for choosing between them, and answers to the questions buyers ask most.

 12 Bergen County Neighborhoods